cran/kindisperse/README.md

 different to the original mosquito species this package was modeled for.
-These simulations take a model object (of class `DispersalModel`, generated with the function `dispersal_model()`) which contains detailed information about breeding phases, the full sibling (FS) & half sibling (HS) branch point, the sampling point, and further optional parameters defining the accessible breeding cycle more carefully.
+These simulations take a model object (of class `DispersalModel`, generated with the function `dispersal_model()`) which contains detailed information about breeding phases, the full sibling (FS) and half sibling (HS) branch point, the sampling point, and further optional parameters defining the accessible breeding cycle more carefully.
 We illustrate this functions’s use in the context of implementing kindisperse in a new species subsequently, but an initial example is given here.
 First, we generate a custom dispersal model:

 ``` r
 dmodel <- dispersal_model(juvenile = 50, breeding = 40, gestation = 30, .FS = "juvenile", .HS = "breeding", .sampling_stage = "gestation")